-Monitoring system back-up battery is included in the accessories box, or installed on the unit but not connected.
-Install and connect the battery and switch the audible alarm key switch to ON to provide monitoring system with back-up power and alarm capability in the event of AC power failure.
-If included, switch the Access Control back-up battery ON to provide the optional Access Control system with back-up power in the event of an AC power failure.
+Monitoring system backup battery is included in the accessories box, or installed on the unit but not connected.
+Install and connect the battery and switch the audible alarm key switch to ON to provide monitoring system with backup power and alarm capability in the event of AC power failure.